The Sullivan & Cromwell Fellowship at Public Counsel

 The Sullivan & Cromwell Fellowship is a result of the work Sullivan & Cromwell did, in partnership with Public Counsel and others, in the landmark Franco-Gonzalez v.
 Holder case.
 Sullivan & Cromwell donated all of the fees it was awarded in the Franco case to its public interest co-counsel.

 Franco-Gonzalez v.
-Holder has resulted in what commentators have noted is the first major expansion of Gideon v.
+Holder resulted in what commentators have noted is the first major expansion of Gideon v.
 Wainwright.
 Sullivan & Cromwell, Public Counsel and our co-counsel secured a right to counsel for those suffering from severe mental illnesses in immigration hearings, bond hearings with counsel, and joint motions by the government to reopen immigration cases brought by eligible class members.